Special thank you to Amore di Mona for sponsoring this post.

 - In a small bowl whisk together flax eggs, apple sauce, olive oil, molasses, apple cider vinegar and water.

 - Add the wet mix to the dry mix and mix until well combined.
-Add extra water 1tbsp at the time to achieve pourable muffin consistency.
-I've used 2tbsp more in my mix.
+Add extra water 1 tablespoon at the time to achieve pourable muffin consistency.
+I've used 2 tablespoons more in my mix.

 - Pour the mixture onto the lined tin and smooth out the surface.